WolfyScript/dev-tools/README.md

     id("com.wolfyscript.devtools.docker.run") version ("a2.1.0.0")
 }
 ```
+> [!note]
+>
+> The plugin has only been tested on **Linux** using a local **Docker Engine** install.
+> The plugin runs all the docker commands on the command line provided by Gradle.
+> It is unknown how well it functions on Windows and/or Docker Desktop.
+>

 ## Default Behaviour
 The plugin provides an extension `dockerRun` and 3 tasks (`dockerRun`, `dockerStatus`, and `dockerStop`).

-Use the extension to configure the container to run, or specify defaults for custom tasks
+Use the extension to configure the container to run or specify defaults for custom tasks
 ```kotlin
 dockerRun {
     name.set("test_minecraft_server")